OdinsPlasmaRifle/jquery.gavel/README.md

 ###Custom Function Formats

 Gavel allows you to use custom functions when declaring afterEach, afterAll and custom validation rules.
-There are certain guidelines you shoudl follow when crating these functions:
+There are certain guidelines you should follow when creating these functions:

 **afterEach:**